N1ckSL/eSchool-web-platform/README.md

 username:elev3@mail.com | password:asdasd

+Code should be pasted in Client/components/body/orar/Orar.js and /server.js

-Uploading images should be on /orar page.
-Images should be saved in a folder within the project
+Uploading images should be visible on Orar page.
+Images should be saved in /client/public/uploads

+Uploaded image should be saved as current image, so on refresh it remains the same